bornfight/README/knowledge-base/internal-blog.md

 something.

 And when someone asks a question you know is on the blog, you can just send them the link!

-The rule is, when you take a topic from "up for grabs" and write about it, just put 2 new ones into the list, something YOU would want to read about.
-That way, we always have a place with ideas on topics.